Debian/apt/README.md

 ### Coding

-APT uses cmake.
+APT uses CMake.
 To start building, you need to run

 	cmake <path to source directory>